-Introduction to Missions (MI 100) is an introductory level course exposing the student to the world of contemporary missions.
-The course is designed for students majoring in global ministries or for those who want to increase their understanding of "the missions' world" and how God has worked and is working there.
-The course will consider biblical, historical, cultural, and strategic perspectives of missions and will follow at its core similar content used in Winter and Hawthorne's respected and widely used book, Perspectives on the World Christian Movement: A Reader.
+Introduction to Missions (MI 100) is an introductory level course exposing students to the world of contemporary missions.
+The course is designed for students majoring in global ministry or for those who want to increase their understanding of missions and their participation in what God is doing among people of all cultures worldwide.
+The course considers biblical, historical, cultural, and strategic perspectives of missions and will follow at its core similar content used in Winter and Hawthorne's respected and widely used book, Perspectives on the World Christian Movement: A Reader.